The Art of Tea drinking

 Enjoy!

-However, tea is now one of the most popular beverages in the world.
-For some cultures tea-drinking and it’s preparation is a reflection of people and place; as well as being a symbol of unity, peace, friendship and hospitality.
+Tea is one of the most popular beverages in the world.
+For some cultures tea-drinking and it’s preparation is a reflection of people and place; for others it is a symbol of unity, peace, friendship and hospitality.

 This blog considers the art of tea drinking as an opportunity for contemplation, reflection, and aesthetic exploration.